HimanshuKGP007/HeartDisease---EDA-FE-and-ML-/README.md

-# HeartDisease - EDA,FE and ML
+# HeartDisease - EDA,FE and ML Prediction

 ## Project Description:
 - Used Heart Disease UCI dataset to analyse different parameters which often led to a Heart Attack